Forest fires - AMENDMENT TO THE TERRITORY ON WHICH ACCESS TO THE FOREST IN LANDS IN THE DOMAIN OF THE STATE IS PROHIBITED AND ON WHICH ROADS ARE CLOSED

-QUÉBEC, June 3, 2023 /CNW/ - The ministère des Ressources naturelles et des Forêts has decided to amend the territory, announced on June 2, on which access to the forest in lands in the domain of the State is prohibited and on which roads are closed for public interest.
-The prohibition now extends over a large part of Québec, starting at 8 a.m. on June 4, 2023.
-This decision was made because of the significant risk of re-ignition of fires and in order to facilitate the actions of the Société de protection des forêts contre le feu (SOPFEU).
+QUÉBEC, June 9, 2023 /CNW/ - The ministère des Ressources naturelles et des Forêts (MRNF) has decided to amend the prohibition on forest access to lands in the domain of the State and road closures announced on June 4, 2023.
+This decision was made in conjunction with the ministère de la Sécurité publique (MSP) and the Société de protection des forêts contre le feu (SOPFEU) considering:

-If you are in a public forest within the expanded area covered by the prohibition, you are requested to leave the area as soon as possible.
+- That flammability indexes are low in several areas of Québec due to recent weather conditions;

+- That fires in areas where traffic is now permitted in forests in the domain of the State are contained or controlled;

-Here is the location map of the affected territory (in French only).
+Here is the map of the affected territory (in French only).
+The amendments made to the measure mainly target the Côte-Nord and Saguenay-Lac-St-Jean regions.

 The measure regarding the prohibition of access to a forest in lands in the domain of the State and road closures now applies to the following areas: